Last updated: Jan-31-2024

 Learn more: Creating named transformations

-You can set up a webhook URL where Cloudinary can send you updates, notifications and data relating to operations you perform.
-You'll receive a webhook after certain operations in your system have been performed.
+You can set up one or more notification URLs where Cloudinary can send you updates, notifications and data relating to operations you perform.
+You'll receive a webhook notification after certain operations in your system have been performed.

 You can use webhooks to trigger logic in your integration.
 If you receive a notification that a certain event took place, you can use it to trigger the next event in your workflow.

 Possible integrations you can create using webhooks:

 - Listen for uploads in your end user's product environment to automatically moderate uploaded assets.